|Nutritional Guidelines (per serving)|

 Cut the tops off the strawberries and slice them into a few pieces.

-Set aside and allow to sit, if you have time, for at least 20 minutes and up to 1 hour.
+Set aside and allow to sit for at least 20 minutes and for up to 1 hour.

 Place the strawberries with any juices, ice cream, and milk in a blender.

 Pour into large glasses and, if desired, put a strawberry on the rim of each glass.